motherjones/cyoa/README.md

 Mother Jones' reporters made <a href="http://www.motherjones.com/politics/2012/06/romney-immigration-position-changes">this implementation</a> all by themselves, with almost zero help from our interactives team: it's a little game showing Mitt Romney's stance on immigration over time.

-I helped a Texas Tribune reporter make <a href="http://www.texastribune.org/library/data/interactive-should-texas-expand-medicaid/">this story</a> on Medicaid expansion; we'd recently made our site responsive so it seemed like a good idea to revamp the plugin from mobile-first standpoint.
+I helped a Texas Tribune reporter make <a href="http://www.texastribune.org/library/data/interactive-should-texas-expand-medicaid/">this story</a> on Medicaid expansion;

 ## Using CYOA To Tell Gripping Stories and/or Tales of Woe
 Download the [production version][min] or the [development version][max].